kawaicheung/book-on-naming-things/manuscript/Ch_Shape.md

 To me, this code has good shape.
 The indents and spacing are consistent.
 Even further, the  important variables are commensurate with their size.
 When I read this code, it doesn't take me long to figure out that tokens are added to a `usedTokens` list if they are activated.
 All the code that helps me understand this isn't getting in the way.

 Thus far, I've championed the idea of clarity in names.
-If clear names are better names, than the variable `i` is a really bad one.
+If clear names are better names, than the variable `i` here is a really bad one.
 Judging this variable solely on its descriptiveness, it seems like we could do better.

 What might a more meaningful replacement for `i` be?
 If its job is to hold the current index of the `tokens` array, then `curIndexOfTokenArray` certainly does the trick.
 Let's make the replacement: